risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-array.md

 ### `array || array → array`

 Concatenates two arrays with the same data type.
-This is equal to `array_cat`.
+This operation achieves the same result as using `array_cat`.

 ```bash title=Example
 array[66] || array[123] → {66, 123}